Plumsail/forms-docs/source/how-to/save-table-signature.rst

 .. image:: ../images/how-to/save-table-signature/SaveTo.png
    :alt: SaveTo property

-*If the form was created with an older version of Forms, simply delete the field and add it again.*
+*If the form was created with an older version of Forms, simply delete the control and add it again.*

 Inside the dropdown you can select one of existing hidden fields to store data to (it must be a Multiline Text field to work) or create a new field: